← Back to Learning Hub

 • Does the formatting match the required style?

-• Can the sources be found and checked?
+• Can the sources be found, recognised and checked?

 Where Ref-Check fits

-Ref-Check can help users review some of these areas by checking citation and reference-list consistency, identifying possible formatting issues, checking DOI and URL details, and highlighting sources that may need closer review.
+The Foundations series helps users understand sources, citations, reference lists, DOIs, URLs, formatting, retracted sources and alphabetical order.
+Ref-Check then helps users review citation and reference-list consistency, possible formatting issues, DOI and URL details, and sources that may need closer review.